AudioCommons/ac-audio-extractor/README.md

 ## License

-The Audio Commons Audio Extractor is licenses under AGPLv3 expect for the included [timbral models](https://github.com/AudioCommons/timbral_models) code which is licensed under Apache 2.
+The Audio Commons Audio Extractor is licensed under AGPLv3 except for the included [timbral models](https://github.com/AudioCommons/timbral_models) code which is licensed under Apache 2.
 Both license files are included in this source code repository.

 ## Running the audio extractor